 We’ve covered all regions of France in our various motorhome’s, over the past couple of decades.
-For us, it’s a little bit like playing a favourite song on repeat….it’s comforting and familiar, it lifts your spirits and no matter how often you hear it, it still leaves you wanting more!
+For us, it’s a little bit like playing a favourite song on repeat!
+It’s so comforting and familiar and somehow lifts your spirits.
+Most of all, no matter how often you visit, it still leaves you wanting more!

-Although we love all of France and it’s motorhome friendly Aire system, there are some places that have left a lasting impression.
-It’s those unique “WOW” factor moments when your eyes catch that first glance, the most awesome sight, that unique, special element that almost takes your breath away!
+We certainly, love all of France and it’s motorhome friendly Aire system, For us, there’s no doubt that some places leave a lasting impression.
+It’s those unique “WOW” factor moments, when your eyes catch a first glance of the most awesome sight.
+That unique, special element that almost takes your breath away!

 It’s our Top Must See places to visit on a motorhome trip to France!